WesTower/py-quickbase/docs/index.rst

    .. method:: do_query(self, dbid, [query=None, clist=None,
                slist=None, options={}, raw=False, fmt=None]):

       Execute API_DoQuery, by default returning a list of :class:`QuickBaseRecord`.
+If the resulting reply is too big for QuickBase to return, it will split the result set in half and re-request, recursively.
+This means that one shouldn't need to worry about too-large queries as a matter of course; note that it's more efficient to chunk the queries manually, as that will eliminate superfluous failed requests.

       *dbid* is a QuickBase database ID.